cloud-66-internal/help.cloud66.com/_rails/references/nginx.md

 ### How passenger_pool_max is calculated

-`passenger_pool_max` is a Cloud-66-specific variable that we use to dynamically set a value in Nginx for the native Passenger setting `passenger_max_pool` (note the subtle difference in names).
+`passenger_pool_max` is a Cloud-66-specific variable that we use to dynamically set a value in Nginx for the native Passenger setting `passenger_max_pool_size`.

 We calculate the value for `passenger_pool_max` as follows: